 Somewhere around the late 90s or early 00s we made the decision to jump ship from desktop apps and start writing the lion’s share of new software for the web.
 This was largely for pragmatic reasons: the infrastructure to talk to a remote server became possible for the first time, good cross platform UI frameworks had always been elusive beasts 1, and desktop development frameworks were intimidating compared to more approachable languages like Perl and PHP.

-The other reason was cosmetic: HTML and CSS gave developers perfect visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
-This seemed like a big improvement over more limiting desktop development, but its led us to the world we have today where every interface is a different size and shape, and the common display conventions that we used to have to aid with usability have become distant memories of the past.
+The other reason was cosmetic: HTML and CSS gave developers total visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
+This seemed like a big improvement over more limiting desktop development, but it led us to the world we have today where every interface is a different size and shape, and the common display conventions that we used to have to aid with usability have become distant memories of the past.

 Today, web apps are still being hailed as the future.
 With the possible exception of mobile, most software companies are building their products for the web, and even when they’re not, web technology is considered a reasonable alternative for the desktop.
 Vocal groups proclaim that Electron-based apps convey huge benefits compared to traditional options in productivity and flexibility, and are the way forward for all desktop software.